kenba/via-httplib/README.md

 | [tests](tests)       | Unit tests for the HTTP parsers and encoders.                            |
 | [docs](docs)         | The User Guides and design documents.                                    |
 | `docs/html`          | [Doxygen](http://www.stack.nl/~dimitri/doxygen/) output directory.
 Created by running `doxygen Doxyfile` in the [docs](docs) directory. |

+## License

+Licensed under the Boost License, Version 1.0, as per Boost.
+You may obtain a copy of the License at: https://www.boost.org/LICENSE_1_0.txt

 ## Acknowledgements